 Eun-gyo arriving at the house in middle of the night and soaked from rain sets up all kinds of expectations, but instead of going for the obvious lasciviousness we’re treated to acts of kindness, comfort and bashful curiosity.
 His interests are clear, but it’s her vitality and possibility that tempts him most.
-Of course, all of that said, the film is still more than a little bit sexy.
+Of course, all of that said, the film is still more than a little bit exploitative.
 Eungyo’s age makes the proceedings somewhat uncomfortable at times, but the script, direction and above all the performances of Kim Mu-yeol and Kim Go-eun make their desires, both spoken and silent, more delicate than dirty.
 He’s playing an older man beneath prosthetic makeup, but the effect is more seamless than not aside from the occasionally visible attempt at playing “old.”
 Those slight missteps aside, A Muse remains a tender, knowing, and yes, provocative look at the yearnings in us all.

 Sarah (Yam Concepcion) lives with her overbearing father who rarely lets a moment go by without reminding her that she can’t keep a boyfriend to save her life.
 That constant rejection and a desperation for something new leads her to meet and quickly begin dating Riki (John James Uy).
 Once a reality show contestant experiencing his fifteen minutes of fame, Riki now finds himself unable to level up on the scoreboard of fame.
 Instead he models sports equipment for a home shopping channel to support his wife Regine (Max Eigenmann) and young daughter.
 Sarah knows nothing about his family of course, and he’s not interested in filling her in on the details, but when the women become aware of each other Riki’s real life threatens to become a reality show of a very different kind.